 Despite their recent success, however, the style information is complex and is composed of multiple entangled features in the time domain (the duration information and the temporal length) and the frequency domain (the pitch information).
 Simply stretching the representations temporally or applying implicit self-attention can cause alignment problems.
-In a larger sense, human voice information (such as speech (Huang et al., 2023b) and singing (Huang et al., 2021, 2022a)) is composed of several variance information, each controlling a specific sensory modality.
-Plenty of arts focus on the decomposition and resynthesis of speech signal (Qian et al., 2020; Chan et al., 2022; Choi et al., 2021, 2022; Huang et al., 2022b; Huang et al.).
+In a larger sense, human voice information (such as speech and singing) is composed of several variance information, each controlling a specific sensory modality.
+Plenty of arts focus on the decomposition and resynthesis of speech signal (Qian et al., 2020; Chan et al., 2022; Choi et al., 2021, 2022).
 They managed to roughly decompose speech signals into components like linguistic content, pitch, rhythm, timbre identity, etc. By manipulating any of these components, one can resynthesize a customized speech waveform.
 In the context of STS, the components that will be manipulated are 1) the frequency modality, namely the pitch information; and 2) the duration modality, or rhythm.
 The challenge remains, however, since the rhythm information can be indeterminate given only the content and the target pitch information.

-^{} Corresponding author
+\ Corresponding author